bnarath/YouTube_Trending/README.md

 ###### Similarity between countries based on the categories they watch:

-**We clustered countries based on the how much they watch in each categories.
-The clustering chosen is hierarchical  as we have only 10 countries to compare.**
+* **We studied trending categories across countries and found "Entertainment" is the most trending category in all countries except Great Britain(GB) and Russia.
+In GB, Music outnumbered the Entertainment whereas in Russia "People & Blogs" surmounted Entertainment!**

-- **Cluster1 - Canada, Germany,and India - Common interest in Entertainment, News & Politics**
+* **We clustered countries based on the how much they watch in each categories.
+The clustering method we chose is hierarchical clustering as we have only 10 countries to compare**
-- **Cluster2 - Japan, Mexico & France - Common interest in Entertainment, People&Blogs, Sports**
+ - **Cluster1 - Canada, Germany, France, India, Japan and Mexico  - Significantly high interest in Entertainment compared to all other categories**
-- **Cluster3 - Korea & Russia - Common interest in Entertainment, News & Politics, People&Blogs**
+ - **Cluster2 - Korea & Russia - Along with Entertainment, they also have interest in News & Politics and People & Blogs**
-- **Cluster4 - UK & US - Common interest in Entertainment, Music**
+ - **Cluster3 - UK & US - Common interest in Music & Entertainment**

 <img src="youtube-trending/Image/country_cluster_sc_giffy.gif" alt="Country_Cluster" width="800"/>